purr-platform/purr1/documentation/overview.md

 ### Error handling

-To avoid issues with non-locality Canel.és makes all partial functions total by having them return a specialised `Either` type (which we call `Result`).
+To avoid issues with non-locality Purr makes all partial functions total by having them return a specialised `Either` type (which we call `Result`).